opensearch-project/documentation-website/_dashboards/quickstart.md

 7. Choose **Save** and name the visualization in the **Title** field.
 8. Choose **Save and return**.
 The following bar chart is added as the last panel on the dashboard, as shown in the following image.

-The following image shows the view you see once you've completed the preceding steps:
+The following image shows the view you see once you have completed the preceding steps.

 <img src="{{site.url}}{{site.baseurl}}/images/<insert image>" alt="Dashboard tutorial panel view" width="700">

 ## Interacting with data using Dashboards

 Interactive dashboards allow you analyze data in more depth and filter it in several ways.
-In Dashboards, you can interact directly with data on a dashboard by using dashboard-level filters.
+In **Dashboards**, you can interact directly with data on a dashboard by using dashboard-level filters.
 For example, continuing with the preceding dashboard, you can filter to show delays and cancellations for a specific airline.

 The following steps give you a basic overview about interacting with the sample flight data: